twilio-labs/function-templates/verify/README.md

 4. Open the web page at https://localhost:3000/index.html and enter your phone number to test

-ℹ️ Check the console and terminal for any errors, make sure you've set your environment variables.
+ℹ️ Check the developer console and terminal for any errors, make sure you've set your environment variables.

 ## Deploying